Peruchazhi

 Jagannathan (Mohanlal), an Indian politician is good at solving problems using his wit and unorthodox ideas.
 To get rid of him, fellow politician Francis Kunjappan (Mukesh) offers him a task he has never done before in the United States which could give him enough money to fulfill his dream of owning a sports academy.
 Jagannathan ends up being the chief political adviser for a struggling candidate, John Kory (Sean James Sutton), in the California governor's election campaign and uses tactics standard in Indian politics to help win the election.

 Vaidyanathan got the story idea when he watched a political debate on television in the United States.
 He originally wrote the screenplay in Tamil and English.
 Ajayan Venugopalan translated it into Malayalam in 2013.
 The same year the film was announced, he converted it into a Malayali context.
 Principal photography began in mid-April 2014 in Kollam, Kerala.
 Set almost entirely in the United States, the majority of the film was shot in Burbank, California.
-Some parts were shot in Trivandrum and Kochi, where filming wrapped in July 2014.
+Some parts were shot in Thiruvananthapuram and Kochi, where filming wrapped in July 2014.

 Peruchazhi was released worldwide on 29 August 2014 on 500 screens, the widest release for a Malayalam film at the time.
 It was distributed in Kerala by Friday Tickets, and by Fox Star Studios in the rest of India.
-The film had a good opening at the box office.
+The film had a good opening at the box office however couldn't keep up the collections at the box-office and ended up an average grosser.
 The film was released on DVD on 22 December 2014.

 Plot

 In California, Republican gubernatorial candidate John Kory is trying to raise his dismal poll numbers.
 Sunny Kurishingal, Kory's chief adviser, is running out of ideas to ensure Kory's victory.
 Sunny asks Francis Kunjappan, a Public Works Department minister in Kerala and his friend, for advice on hiring a political consultant.
-Kunjappan recommends his friend (and political rival) Jagannathan, hoping to rid himself of a threat to his ministrial position.
+Kunjappan recommends his friend (and political rival) Jagannathan, hoping to rid himself of a threat to his ministerial position.
 Jagannathan is a young politician and a sports enthusiast who knows no English but has a talent for solving serious problems prudently (as Kunjappan knows firsthand).
-However, Kunjappan thinks that Jaganathan’s unorthodox ideas will fail in the United States.
+However, Kunjappan thinks that Jaganathan's unorthodox ideas will fail in the United States.
 Kunjappan meets Jagannathan and offers him the job for ₹30 crore (₹300 million), enough to realize Jagannathan's dream project of owning a sports academy.
 Jagannathan accepts the assignment and flies to the US with his assistants, Pottakuzhi Jabbar and Vayalar Varkey.

 They are met by Sunny, who explains the job and the US political system.
 Unlike India, there are only two major parties: Republican and Democratic.
 The Democratic Party is leading in California and their candidate, George Hope is well-liked by the public.
 Jagannathan must increase the Republican poll numbers, enabling them to win the election, and decides to use Indian political tactics; he influences the media, recruiting screenwriters to craft effective speeches.
 He meets a Chinese man, Dupli who sells counterfeit electronic equipment.